andrivet/ZX81-Debugger/docs/debug.md

 ![Debug](./images/debug16.png)

-The content of the `A` register was compared with `FF` in order to detect if it is the end of the string.
+The content of the `A` register was compared with `FF` to detect if it is the end of the string.
 We can see that the `F` register was updated.
 This register is special because its raw value is not important.
 What is important is its bits that represent flags:

 Bit  | 7 | 6 | 5 | 4 | 3 | 2   | 1 | 0
 -----|---|---|---|---|---|-----|---|---